bowerta/webprotege-keycloak/readme.md

 2) Log in to keycloak as admin, and import realm from official webprotege-keycloak repo

 3) Add a user to the realm and assign the client role 'user'

+4) Go to the webprotege realm, and then Clients -> Installation, and copy the installation config in Keycloak OIDC JSON format

+5) Paste the json config into webprotege-server/src/main/webapp/WEB-INF/keycloak.json